jonnonz1/nz-statute-book/acts/public/1981/petroleum-demand-restraint-act-1981.md

   (c) he has done everything reasonably possible on his part to comply with all requests of the enforcement authority to supply to the authority information regarding the person lawfully entitled to possession, or who was in charge, of the vehicle at the time of the alleged offence.
 (6) This section shall have effect notwithstanding anything to the contrary in any Act or rule of law.
 (7) Nothing in this section shall limit any defence that is specifically prescribed by any petroleum demand restraint regulations as being available in respect of an offence against those regulations.
-(8) Every infringement offence shall be an infringement offence for the purposes of section 139 of the Land Transport Act 1998, and a minor traffic offence for the purposes of sections 21 and 78A of the Summary Proceedings Act 1957.
+(8) Every infringement offence shall be an infringement offence for the purposes of section 139 of the Land Transport Act 1998, and a minor traffic offence for the purposes of section 21 of the Summary Proceedings Act 1957 and section 375 of the Criminal Procedure Act 2011.
 (9) Where any petroleum demand restraint regulations specify that an offence against those regulations is an infringement offence, those regulations must specify the infringement fee (which fee must not exceed $100) that is payable in respect of that offence and that infringement fee is,—
   (a)
   (b) for the purposes of sections 138 to 141 of the Land Transport Act 1998, deemed to be specified in respect of that offence by regulations made under that Act.